Lepton flavor of four-fermion operator and fermion portal dark matter: Results and discussion

 \section{Results and discussion}

-We have explored the phenomenological implications of the four-fermion operator $O_{ledq}^{\alpha\beta 11}$ in our UV model, including DM relic density, direct detection, and collider searches, as well as the model-independent LFC and LFV constraints on the Wilson coefficients.
-To analyze their complementarities, we examine four benchmark (BM) scenarios detailed in Table~\ref {tab:cases}.
+We have explored the phenomenological implications of the four-fermion operator $O_{ledq}^{\alpha\beta 11}$ in the simplified model, including DM relic density, direct detection, and collider searches, as well as the model-independent LFC and LFV constraints on the Wilson coefficients.
+To analyze their complementarities, we examine four benchmark (BM) scenarios detailed in Table~\ref{tab:cases}.

 Based on the collider searches and DM direct detection discussed, we choose the values: \begin{itemize} \item BM~(a) or (b): $f_{d\chi}=2$, $m_\phi= 2.5 {~\rm TeV}, m_F=3 {~\rm TeV}$; \item BM~(c) or (d): $f_{d\chi}=1$, $m_\phi= m_F= 2 {~\rm TeV}$. \end{itemize} As discussed in Sec.~\ref{sec:relic_density}, the DM relic density can be determined by the coupling $f_{\chi S}$ and the mass $m_\chi$, $m_S$.
 In BM~(a) and BM~(b), the coupling $f_{\chi S}$ is taken as an input parameter.
 Given the constraints on the LFC and LFV Wilson coefficients $C_{ledq}^{\alpha\beta 11}/\Lambda^2$, as illustrated in Fig.~\ref{Fig:wilson_contour}, the other couplings are set to be equal, such that their products yield $f_{\rm NP} = 2.05$ and $0.1314$ (cf. Eq.~\eqref{eq:fNP-coupling}), respectively.
 In BM~(b) and BM~(d), $f_{\chi S}$ is fixed by the observed DM relic density for comparison.